-While ICAO, Annex 16, Volume I, II-1-1.8 specifies: “Contracting States shall recognize as valid a noise certification granted by another Contracting State provided that the requirements under which such certification was granted are at least equal to the applicable Standards specified in this Annex” this does not guarantee acceptance by foreign states.
-Such decisions are at the discretion of each individual state, based on their specific regulations and evidence requirements.
+While ICAO, Annex 16, Volume I, II-1-1.8 specifies: “Contracting States shall recognize as valid a noise certification granted by another Contracting State provided that the requirements under which such certification was granted are at least equal to the applicable Standards specified in this Annex” this does not guarantee acceptance by other countries.
+Such decisions are at the discretion of each individual country, based on their specific regulations and evidence requirements.

 - historical aircraft [Section 14(3)(b)]

 - non-scheduled flight/public interest [Section 14(3)(c) or 19(1)]

 Further information on the application process is available on the Department of Infrastructure, Transport, Regional Development and Communications website.

 If we receive an application for an aircraft, which falls under one of the above categories, we will refer your application to the Department and notify you that it has been referred.

 Please access our aircraft noise flow chart for details on the process, including required documentation for each of the aircraft noise services available.